twoojoo/node-smart-queues/README.md

 ## Stateful

 Smart Queues use an in-memory storage system by default (not crash safe), but you can change this setting by using a different storage system.
-When using a safe storage system, the queue will automatically recover the hanging state as the program gets restarted.
+When using a safe storage system, the queue will automatically recover the hanging state as soon as the program gets restarted.

 ### File System Storage